Control

 • Timer events.

 By default the Timeline shows the player-facing story of the game.
-Turn on the Diagnostics toggle to also see what fired behind the scenes — automations, device changes, and scene runs — alongside the timeline.
+Turn on the Troubleshooting toggle to also see what fired behind the scenes — automations, device changes, and scene runs — folded into the timeline.
 This is the first place to look when something in the room behaved unexpectedly.

 Where to go next